Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality

-Summing up, all is as if Alice knew one of the possible halves of the information about the solution of the problem she will read in the future and could use this information to reduce the computational complexity of the problem to be solved.
-Below, we show that this allows to compute the number of queries needed to solve Grover's problem in an optimal quantum way (of course without knowing the quantum algorithm).
+Summing up, all is as if Alice knew in advance half of the information about the solution of the problem she will produce and read in the future and could use this knowledge to reduce the computational complexity of the problem to be solved.
+Below, we show that this allows to compute the number of oracle queries needed to solve Grover's problem in an optimal quantum way (of course without knowing the quantum algorithm).

 The reduced problem, as any other problem, can always be solved quantumly with the number of oracle queries required by a (reversible) classical algorithm -- i.e. logically required \footnote{ What face each other here are not quantum and classical physics but quantum physics and classical logic. }.
 The question then becomes whether it could be solved with even fewer queries, namely itself with a quantum speedup.
 Now, under the reasonable assumption that the quantum speedup is essentially related to the reduction, under time-symmetrization, of the computational complexity of the problem to be solved, the answer must be negative.
 In fact, the quantum algorithm that solves the reduced problem has been time-symmetrized already.
 Further time-symmetrizing it would leave it unaltered without further reducing the computational complexity of the problem \footnote{ We have seen that Bob and Alice can effectively perform the partial measurements of the instance we are dealing with.